 When you see the blue screen on the desktop, you can use the Windows Memory Diagnostic Tool to find something wrong with your computer.
 For doing so, follow these steps.

 Step #1: Press the start button and type run.
 Now click on the Run option to open the Run dialog box.
-Or, you can directly open the Run dialog box by pressing Windows key + R simultaneously.
+Or, you can directly open the Run dialog box by pressing the Windows key + R simultaneously.
 Type “mdsched.exe” in the Run and press enter or click on Run.
 It will redirect you to the Windows Memory Diagnostic tool.

 Step #2: In the memory diagnostic window, there are two options.
 One is Restart now, and another one is Checking for the problem and Checking for issues the next time I start my computer.
 Click on the 1st option to continue.
-It is crucial to saving your work before clicking on Restart, to prevent any data loss.
+It is crucial to save your work before clicking on Restart, to prevent any data loss.

 Step #3: When clicking on Restart, the memory management window will close, and your computer will restart.
 Please wait for a while, and when the computer restarts, the memory management tool window pops up and starts troubleshooting automatically.